jxnblk/macro-components/README.md

 ### Adding propTypes checks

-To help ensure that the correct child components are passed to the macro-component, pass an array of components as the second argument to the `macro` function.
+To help ensure that the correct child components are passed to the macro-component, pass a second options argument with an array of components as `childTypes` to the `macro` function.

 ```jsx
 import Heading from './Heading'